Death With Dignity Act (DWD) for Medical Providers

 We recommend that every patient who is considering using the DWDA be referred to End of Life Washington to ensure that the patient has ongoing support throughout the process.
 This includes the presence – if requested – of a Volunteer Client Advisor at the time of death to ensure the medical protocol is followed and to provide reassurance and emotional support to those who are present.
 For providers whose patients are enrolled in our Client Support Program, End of Life Washington can help coordinate the DWDA process, assist with finding a second participating medical provider, and provide the information necessary to complete the Attending (prescribing) Provider’s After Death Reporting Form.

-Physician and Health Care Provider Guides
+Additional Health Care Provider Guides

-This guide briefly explains the steps any physician needs to take to become a patient’s Attending (prescribing) Physician for the purposes of Washington’s Death with Dignity Act (DWDA), and to ensure compliance with the law. *The downloadable version of this Guide does not include the protocol for prescribing medication.
+This guide briefly explains the steps any provider needs to take to become a patient’s Attending (prescribing) Provider for the purposes of Washington’s Death with Dignity Act (DWDA), and to ensure compliance with the law. *The downloadable version of this Guide does not include the protocol for prescribing medication.

 Although social workers, nurses, and others have no legal role in the Washington Death with Dignity Act (DWDA) process, they may still play a crucial role.
 Explaining the details of the DWDA often falls to the support staff.
 It is important that patients are fully educated and their needs are being met.
 Updated 1/10/20